 Is Evening Primrose Oil Safe?

 Evening primrose oil is generally safe for human consumption and application for short periods of time.
-However, the safety of the longer administration of this oil is yet to be proven through scientific studies.13
+However, the safety of its long-term use is yet to be proven through scientific studies.24

-Although it can help in alleviating pain and other bodily aches, it’s recommended that you seek the advice of a health professional before administering or consuming this oil.
-This will also determine the correct dosage and whether it won’t interfere with the mechanism of other medications you’re taking.
+Although it can help alleviate pain and other bodily aches, it’s recommended that you seek the advice of a health professional before administering or consuming this oil.
+This will help you determine the correct dosage and whether it won’t interfere with the mechanism of other medications you’re taking.
 If applying it topically, do a skin patch test prior to use.

 Side Effects of Evening Primrose Oil

-Like any other essential oil, evening primrose oil also has certain contraindications you should know about before you start utilizing it.
+Like most other essential oils, evening primrose oil has certain contraindications you should know about before you start utilizing it.
 These include the following:

-• EPO can lower blood pressure levels and interfere with medications that regulate your blood pressure.14
+• EPO can lower blood pressure levels and interfere with medications that regulate your blood pressure.25

-• This oil is known to interact with blood thinning medications, such as warfarin and Coumadin, which may heighten your risk for abnormal bleeding and bleeding problems during surgery.15
+• This oil is known to interact with blood thinning medications, such as Warfarin and Coumadin, which may heighten your risk for abnormal bleeding and bleeding problems during surgery.26

-The use of evening primrose should also be avoided by pregnant or breastfeeding women due to the insufficient studies about the possible effect of this essential oil on the pregnancy or on the child.17 Young children should also refrain from using EPO.
+• The use of evening primrose oil should be avoided by pregnant or breastfeeding women due to the insufficient studies about its potential effects on pregnancy or on the child.28 Young children should also refrain from using EPO.